Operation Vigorous: Afternoon

 The Italian ships were close to contact but Supermarina ordered Iachino to turn away when only 110 nmi from the convoy if the British had not been engaged by 4:00 p.m.
 At 3:15 a.m. the battlefleet turned north-west, towards Navarino (Pylos) ready to advance should the British try again.
 British aircraft shadowing the battlefleet reported the turn at 4:05 p.m. and at 16:25 p.m.
 Harwood ordered Vian to turn the convoy again, asking if the Hunts and other ships had fuel enough to make Malta, the cruisers and fleet destroyers to turn for Malta after dark.
-MW11 was under attack when the signal arrived and after waiting for two hours for a reply, Harwood ordered that only the four fastest merchantmen, Arethusa and two destroyers should make a dash for Malta.
+Convoy MW 11 was under attack when the signal arrived and after waiting for two hours for a reply, Harwood ordered that only the four fastest merchantmen, Arethusa and two destroyers should make a dash for Malta.
 The convoy and escorts had been attacked again from 5:20–7:20 p.m. by Ju 87s dive-bombing and Ju 88s bombing from 16000 ft as ten SM 79s attacked with torpedoes.
 Three ships received near misses but radar directed anti-aircraft fire in the growing darkness made the attackers cautious.
 At 6:00 p.m., Ju 88s attacked in a shallow dive, near-missed Arethusa and Centurion and badly damaged Nestor.
 The SM 79s attacked after one had been shot down by two Beaufighters and three more were shot down by ships' gunners, along with two bombers.
 German bombers in Libya flew 193 sorties against Vigorous from 14 to 15 June which gave some respite to the Eighth Army as it retreated towards the Egyptian frontier but left RAF landing grounds around Gambut vulnerable to attack.